Wethos Teams Code of Conduct

 Wethos encourages all team members to interact with clients directly.
 When interacting with clients, listen actively, demonstrate that you understand their goals and pain points, and be prepared to speak to how your work can help.

-...but leave project cost to the Account Manager
+...but leave project cost to the DIRECTOR OF ACCOUNTS

 Because Wethos sets rates (not clients or contractors), we ask that you refrain from discussing project costs in client meetings.
-If there is a question or concern regarding project costs, please refer clients to their Account Manager.
+If there is a question or concern regarding project costs, please refer clients to their Director of Accounts.

 We’ve got your back